What is Conversational Commerce?

 Nowadays, various businesses have even adjusted their marketing strategies by including a call-to-action that says ‘Inbox Us to Place an Order’ or ‘Inbox Us for More Details,’ as well as including a number that is specifically meant to be used with Whatsapp.

-Facebook owned Whatsapp made their services completely free this year, removing their annual charges of a fee of $1 for their users.
+Facebook-owned Whatsapp made their services completely free removing their annual charges of a fee of $1 for their users.
 While there are many who wonder how sound this decision is, keep in mind that Whatsapp has an unfailing 900 million users across the globe.

 Questioned on this decision, WhatsApp made a statement further explaining the decision by stating that: